ownyourbusinessdata/snowplow-s3-enrich/README.md

 ```

 You have to change __window.snowplow__ cloudfront domain name to created cloudfront domain name and add code on pages you wanted to track with snowplow.

+# How it works

+Each time a page is loaded, the browser requests a __sp.js__ script.
+It's collects data from endpoint device.

+All data compiles in GET request.
+Pixel tracker run that request to cloudfront distribution.
+Request string logs with cloudfront.

+Log file puts into __lt-logs__ bucket.
+Lambda function start to porocess new data, enrich it according [snowplow event model](https://github.com/snowplow/snowplow/wiki/canonical-event-model) and put enriched data in Converted folder.